Intensive Outpatient Programs vs. Inpatient Treatment: What’s the Best Option for Your Teen?

 - They will leave their daily life to develop coping skills to manage symptoms and start healing

-Our treatment team specializes in multiple therapeutic interventions, including cognitive behavioral therapy (CBT) and dialectical behavioral therapy (DBT), to create a personalized treatment plan for your teen.
-We also offer therapy sessions in the evenings and on weekends, so school, work, and extracurricular activities don't interfere with your teen's journey to mental wellness.
+Charlie Health’s clinicians can address various mental health conditions, including depression, anxiety, mood disorders, and more.
+Our treatment team specializes in multiple therapeutic interventions, including cognitive behavioral therapy (CBT) and dialectical behavioral therapy (DBT), and can create a personalized treatment plan for your teen.